-In Brazil, jointly with industry groups and retailers, we are discussing the establishment of local recycling systems with the government, as well as actively participating in collection campaigns in major cities.
+In Brazil, through industry groups, we are discussing the establishment of local recycling systems with the government, as well as actively participating in collection campaigns in major cities.

-In Peru, under the recycling law that came into force in 2016, we joined a nonprofit organization Asociación Peruana de Actores para la Gestión de Residuos (ASPAGER) as a leading member, and started a used-product recovery program through discussions with the government.
+In Peru, under the recycling law that came into force in 2016, we joined a nonprofit organization Asociacion Peruana de Actores para la Gestion de Residuos (ASPAGER) as a leading member, and started a used-product recovery program.